iffy/humancrypto/README.md

 # Cryptography for humans

-**DON'T USE THIS IN PRODUCTION SYSTEMS**
+**DON'T USE THIS IN PRODUCTION SYSTEMS.
+It's just an idea right now.**

-Right now, this is just an idea.
-It uses 2048-bit RSA keys.
+By default, 2048-bit RSA keys are used.

 ## Usage